darkvuk/Cruise-Company-Database/README.md

 # Cruise Company Database Aplication

-NOTE: Before you run this application, you need to import the database called <b>KruzerDB</b>.
+NOTE: Before you run this application, you need to import the database from <b>KruzerDB.bak</b>.